kevinbowen777/django-start/README.md

 </div>

-## django_start

 - Django framework reference repository

  - A basic demonstration of Django functionality.
- - A reference template of "best practices" & standards to be employed in all of my other Django projects.
-See [Features](#Features).
+ - A reference template of "best practices" & standards to be employed in [my other Django projects](https://github.com/kevinbowen777/web-project-index).
+See the [Features](#Features) section for details on the functionality provided.

 ### Installation
  - `git clone https://github.com/kevinbowen777/django_start.git`